Mephi78/obsidian-help-de/de/Obsidian Web Clipper/Interpret web pages.md

   - Interpreter
 ---
 #TODO
-Interpreter is a [[Obsidian Web Clipper|Web Clipper]] feature that lets you interact with web pages using natural language.
+Interpreter is a [[Obsidian Web Clipper/Einführung|Web Clipper]] feature that lets you interact with web pages using natural language.
 Interpreter helps you capture and modify data that you want to save to Obsidian.
 For example:

 - Extract specific text fragments.
 - Summarize or explain information.